gentoo-mirror/spikyatlinux/README.md

-To use my ebuilds download spikyatlinunx.conf in your /etc/portage/repos.conf directory and run emaint sync -r spikyatlinux
+To use my ebuilds download spikyatlinunx.conf in your /etc/portage/repos.conf directory and run "emaint sync -r spikyatlinux", without quotes of course.

 #################################################